mrkamel/map-reduce-ruby/README.md

 end
 ```

+Please note that `MapReduce::HashPartitioner.new(16)` states that we want split
+the dataset into 16 partitions (i.e. 0, 1, ...
+15).
+Finally, we need some
-Finally, we need some worker code to run the reduce part:
+worker code to run the reduce part:

 ```ruby
 class WordCountReducer